Quantum state heralding using photonic integrated circuits with free electrons: Acknowledgments

 \section{Acknowledgments}

+We thank Armin Feist, Germaine Arend, Thomas Juffmann, Xihang Shi, Yujia Yang and Terence Bl\'{e}sin for useful discussions.
 This work was supported by the Swiss National Science Foundation under grant agreement 185870 (Ambizione).
 O.K. gratefully acknowledges the Young Faculty Award from the National Quantum Science and Technology program of the Israeli Planning and Budgeting Committee.

 \counterwithin{figure}{section}